Have you heard of the bike shed effect?

 How to Avoid the Bike Shed Effect

 - Ask yourself how significant this is.
 Does the color of the bike shed really matter, honestly?
-Is this thing you’re pondering over even significant to begin with?
-Significant being: (a) Will it impact you 1, 3, 5 years from now? (b) Is it an irreversible change? (c) What’s at stake here, really?
+Is the thing you’re pondering over even significant to begin with?
+Significant being, (a) Will it impact you 1, 3, 5 years from now? (b) Is it an irreversible change? (c) What’s at stake here, really?
 If it’s a “no” for (a) and (b), and if there is nothing major at stake, then it’s not all that significant and you shouldn’t be spending your energy on this in the first place.

-For example, if you’re considering whether to quit your job now or wait out for a few more months, objectify the problem: Identify your objectives, nail down the pros and cons of each option, then pick the one that fits your objectives the best.
-If you are not sure which location to set up your new restaurant, then do an analysis of the human traffic, cost, and potential returns for each location, and see which is more profitable.
-If you’re not sure which stock to buy for your investment, then evaluate the list of stocks, analyze their past trends, understand the performance of each company, then make your decision.
-Every situation, no matter how subjective it may seem, can be easily objectified when you pinpoint the criteria you are looking for.
+For example, if you’re considering whether to quit your job now or wait it out for a few more months, objectify the problem.
+Identify your objectives, nail down the pros and cons of each option, and then pick the choice that fits your objectives the best.
+If you are not sure which location to set up your new restaurant, then do an analysis of the human traffic, the cost, and the potential returns for each location, and see which is more profitable.
+If you’re not sure which stock to buy for your investment, then evaluate the list of stocks, analyze their past trends, and understand the performance of each company, then make your decision.
+Every scenario, no matter how subjective it may seem, can be easily objectified when you pinpoint the criteria you are looking for.

 - Use the 80/20 list to identify important tasks over unimportant bike shed problems.
-Many of us have a tendency to occupy ourselves with unimportant bike shed problems because they are easy and “painless”.
+Many of us have a tendency to occupy ourselves with unimportant bike shed problems because they are easy.
 However, they are also pointless and a waste of time.
-The 80/20 list is a high performance to-do list covered in Day 8 of Live a Better Life in 30 Days Program.
-Basically you segment your tasks into 2 piles: 20% high-impact tasks and 80% low-impact tasks.
-Then, you allocate a disproportionate amount of time to the 20% high-impact tasks and push back the 80% low-impact tasks – either by doing them quickly, delegating, outsourcing, or ditching them altogether.
+The 80/20 list is a high-performance to-do list covered in Day 8 of Live a Better Life in 30 Days on creating your 80/20 list.
+Basically, you segment your tasks into 2 categories: 20% high-impact tasks and 80% low-impact tasks.
+Then, you allocate a disproportionate amount of time to the 20% high-impact tasks and push back the 80% low-impact tasks by either doing them quickly, delegating, outsourcing, or ditching them altogether.
 This way, you don’t let yourself get sucked into the unimportant bike shed problems.